finance calculator

 We treat your remaining loan balance as the present value of a fixed‑rate loan with a known monthly payment and solve for how many months it takes to reduce the balance to zero.

 Using the standard loan amortization relationship, we solve for payoff months given your payment amount and interest rate.
+In formula form, we invert the payment formula to solve for n (number of payments) rather than for the payment.

 When to use it